isaaclee12/isaaclee-usdc-2023/README.md

 You will submit both the HTML and JavaScript files when you are done.
 You should not need to edit `tester.html`.
 We expect all of your work to appear in the file `book_search.js`.

-## Submission

-Directions for submission are in the prompt.
-As a reminder, you should commit your code to a repository called

-*firstnamelastname*-usdc-2023

 # My Process
 ## Setup:
 - To begin, I forked the repo and cloned that fork into VSCode.
 In a real-life engineering setting, I would plan to make a pull request to the original repository, though that seems unnecessary for this challenge.